Joshua-Pauly/Joshua-Pauly/README.md

 <h2>Purpose</h2>
 <b>Welcome to my GitHub profile!
 This repository is dedicated to showcasing my experience and work in the field of Artificial Intelligence, with a particular focus on computer vision.
 Here, you'll find a collection of projects, research, and contributions that reflect my journey in AI.

-I have set my sights on pursuing a PhD in computer vision by the Fall of 2025.
 This platform serves as a space to share my projects, research, and contributions as I work towards this goal.
 Feel free to reach out I would love to connect over a shared passion for AI.

 <h2> Computer Vision Projects:</h2>